zeropoolnetwork/sharded-storage-docs/article/main.md

 computationally hard, making deduplication impractical.

-   The drawback of this approach is that zero-knowledge proofs now need to be aware of the encoding, adding extra computational overhead.
+   The drawback of this approach is that zero-knowledge proofs now need to be aware of the encoding,
+     adding extra computational overhead for honest nodes.

 3. Data distribution.
 The nodes holding replicas of a file may go offline at any moment.
 When this happens, the network redistributes the replicas to more nodes to ensure the needed level of redundancy.
-If an adversary controls large portion of the network nodes, it could An adversary who controls large portion of the network could use this mechanism to try to collect all replicas of a given file.
+An adversary who controls large portion of the network could use this mechanism to try to collect all replicas of a given file.

    The network mitigates this by periodically randomly shuffling nodes between the pools of different files.
-Informally speaking, this ensures that the fraction of adversary's nodes in each pool does not exceed the fraction of its nodes in the whole network.
+   Informally speaking, this ensures that the fraction of adversary's nodes in each pool stays close to the fraction of its nodes in the whole network.

-Also, our solution is native zkSNARK-friendly.
-That means that we can include proofs of data availability in proofs of rollup state transitions.
-It will allow us to upgrade validiums to rollups with close to zero cost of data storage.

 In the following sections we propose our solution to this problem with better security and performance than replication.
 Additionally, our solution is natively zkSNARK-friendly, as its polynomial computations can be effeciently done in a zkSNARK.
-That means that we can include proofs of data availability in proofs of rollup state transitions.
+That means that we can include proofs of data availability in proofs of rollup state transitions with little overhead.
 It will allow us to upgrade validiums to rollups with close to zero cost of data storage.

+Our solution implements data redistribution similarly to the above to account for nodes going offline.
+We additionally periodically shuffle the nodes between the pools to make sure that malicious nodes are distributed evenly between the pools, and that adversary can not monotonously increase the presence of malicious nodes in a given pool
+    due to honest nodes of that pool going offline over time.

 ### Use Cases

-At the low level, the network is a very big decentralized HDD with large (megabytes) sectors.
-As bare metal HDDs, it provides CRUD operations on sectors, which is directly inefficient for many cases like small files or databases.
+Our proposed solution can be seen a very big decentralized HDD with large (megabytes) sectors.
+As bare metal HDDs,
+  it provides CRUD operations on sectors, which is directly inefficient for many cases like small files or databases.
 However, it is very efficient for storing big files, like videos, images, and backups.

 Also, it is efficient for rollups: the rollups can store their blocks in sectors of the network and merge state transition zk proofs with proofs of data availability.